infinitydaemon/OpSec-Kernel/Documentation/RCU/whatisRCU.rst

 initialized after each and every call to kmem_cache_alloc(), which renders reference-free spinlock acquisition completely unsafe.
 Therefore, when using ``SLAB_TYPESAFE_BY_RCU``, make proper use of a reference counter.
-(Those willing to initialize their locks in a kmem_cache constructor may also use locking, including cache-friendly sequence locking.)
+(Those willing to use a kmem_cache constructor may also use locking, including cache-friendly sequence locking.)

 With traditional reference counting -- such as that implemented by the kref library in Linux -- there is typically code that runs when the last